 You may have assumed that two entries per movement is the reason why we call this form of bookkeeping 'Double Entry' - this is not strictly correct.

 Although it will take at least two tabular entries to represent any business event, consider a purchase (entry 1) funded partially by cash (entry 2) and the remainder placed on a credit card (entry 3) - this would be an example of a three sided entry.

-Computers perform sums automatically and instantaneously when needed.
-This was not the case 500 years ago when Luca Pacioli described double-entry accounting with extra routines to solve mechanical limitations.
+Today's computers perform huge sums automatically and instantaneously when needed.
+This was not the case 500 years ago.
+Luca Pacioli implemented double-entry accounting with extra routines to solve mechanical limitations.

 The financial effects of any business are easily represented by rows and columns in a database table.
 This table is called a ledger and has five essential columns - bucket, date, event identifier, amount and currency.